-- Primary SENCOs meet with the Liskeard School SENCO in order to plan the transition needs of each individual student. - All students with special educational needs are visited in their primary school by their Liskeard School keyworker. - Students with special educational needs are invited to attend Explorers Summer School for 2 weeks in the summer term of Year 6 as part of their enhanced transition. - Students with special educational needs are assigned a Year 9 Peer Mentor to help with transition. - Additional visits after school when the building is quiet are offered. - Where necessary certain Year 6 students start intervention programmes such as Lexia Literacy online whilst still in primary school. - Parents are invited to attend the Year 6 SEN Information Evening and the Liskeard School SENCO attends the main school Induction Evening. - The Liskeard School SENCO attends all Year 6 annual review meetings for students who have an Education, Health and Care plan.
+- Primary SENCOs meet with the Liskeard School SENCO in order to plan the transition needs of each individual student. - All students with special educational needs are visited in their primary school. - Students with high needs are invited to attend Explorers Summer School for a full week in the summer term of Year 6 as part of their enhanced transition. - High needs students are assigned a Year 9 Peer Mentor to help with transition.

+- Additional visits after school when the building is quiet are offered. - Parents are invited to attend the Year 6 SEN Information Evening and the Liskeard School SENCO attends the main school Induction Evening. - The Liskeard School SENCO attends all Year 6 annual review meetings for students who have an Education, Health and Care plan.